Select Page

 3.1.
 Border Troops

-The British Army of the Rhine (BAOR) and the French Forces in Germany (FFG) were stationed in West Berlin, maintaining a strong military presence and contributing to the overall defense of the city.
+The British Army of the Rhine (BAOR) and a division of French Forces in Germany protected West Berlin alongside their professional military troops.

 Conclusion